symphonycms/members/README.markdown

 ## Roles and Permissions

 The Members extension comes with a single default Role, Public.
-This role cannot be deleted, but it can be renamed and modified to suit your installation.
-This Role is assumed by any Frontend member who is not authenticated.
-Roles allow you to set Frontend event and page permissions.
+This role cannot be deleted, but it can be renamed and modified to suit your requirements.
+This Role is assumed by any Frontend member who is not authenticated and by default, does not allow users to use any Events.
+Remember to modify the Public role to open up Events as necessary.

+Roles allow you to prevent access to certain pages and/or prevent what users can do with your Events.
+Read more about [Event Permissions](https://github.com/symphonycms/members/wiki/Event-Permissions) on the wiki.

 ## Email Templates